ibm-cloud-docs/mqcloud/mqoc_remote_ssl_runmqsc_admin.md

     {: pre}

 3. Configure the queue manager to trust the client certificate:
-    - Import the public part of the client certificate by navigating to the queue manager details page in the MQ on Cloud service console user interface, and selecting the "Trust store" tab
+    - Import the public part of the client certificate by navigating to the queue manager details page in the {{site.data.keyword.mq_short}} service console user interface, and selecting the "Trust store" tab
     - Click the "Import certificate" button, and select the file containing the public part of the client certificate, for example `clientCert.pem`
     - Click Next and pick a label for the certificate (it doesn't have to be the same label as in the client keystore file), then click Save
     - Once the certificate has been uploaded you will be requested to refresh the queue manager SSL security configuration which you can do using MQ Console, MQ Explorer or runmqsc as [described here](/docs/services/mqcloud?topic=mqcloud-mqoc_refresh_security)